ernsheong/jonlinblog.com/source/about.html.markdown

 Previous working experiences:

-- Software consultant at [Belian Tech](http://beliantech.com), I have worked on iOS, Android, BlackBerry, and Ruby on Rails apps.
+- Software consultant at [Belian Tech](http://beliantech.com), where I worked on Ruby on Rails apps.
 Currently a limited part-time effort.
 - Mobile software engineer at [Snappymob](https://www.snappymob.com).
 I helped churn out the Android and BlackBerry apps for The Malaysian Insider, as well as contributed to the development of Saved for iOS and Android, a budgeting and expenses app.
 - Web software engineer at [Ocision](http://www.ocision.com), now a subsidiary of Star Media Group.
 Our products include [Propwall](http://www.propwall.com), [iBilik](http://www.ibilik.com), and [Carsifu](http://www.carsifu.my).